Member Resource Groups

 Member Resource Groups are led by IFT members.
 Each group has a core team of volunteers who ensure there is a strategic vision for the group, action plans to achieve expected outcomes, and opportunities for community building.
 The core team of volunteers works closely with IFT’s senior manager of DEI and International Programs to ensure alignment with the organization’s DEI roadmap.

-If you want to learn more about the teams currently guiding the path of the resource groups, view the Members tab in the African American, African, Black Resource Group and Women’s Resource Group on IFT Connect.
+If you want to learn more about the teams currently guiding the path of the resource groups, view the Members tab in the African American, African, Black Resource Group, Women’s Resource Group, Proud Resource Group, and Early Careerist Resource Group on IFT Connect.

 What is the relationship between the Member Resource Groups and IFT’s commitment to DEI?